 The Burnt Room is a dance piece made for a room.
-The audience sit around the stage area, physically marking its borders.
-The work was commissioned by The Center for Contemporary Art in Tel Aviv (CCA) and Neuer Berliner Kuntsverein (n.b.k), and was premiered in November 2016, as part of both art institutions’ joint performance art project, “Conditions for Political Choreography”.
+The audience sit around the performance area, physically marking its borders.
+The work was commissioned by The Center for Contemporary Art in Tel Aviv and Berlin’s n.b.k, and was premiered in November 2016.

-Sparse and monochromatic, The Burnt Room is performed by two dancers accompanied by its two creators, who are also responsible for the live soundtrack.
-Some of the familiar traits of Zuk and Fishof’s previous work are easily noticeable here: the measured theatricality; the use of movement to create a world of ethnographic fiction, with fabricated rituals, invented languages and an affinity to the absurd; and the complex interrelations between what is seen and what is heard.
-They often employ choreographic algorithms which can be manifested in dance and sound simultaneously, and thus create a multidimensional choreographic tapestry of audial movement and visible sound.
+Sparse and monochromatic, The Burnt Room is performed by two dancers, accompanied by its two creators, who are, among other things, responsible for the live, multi-channel soundtrack.
+Some of the familiar traits of Zuk and Fishof’s work are easily noticeable here: the measured theatricality; the use of movement to create a world of ethnographic fiction, with fabricated rituals, invented languages and an affinity to the absurd; and the complex interrelations between the seen and the heard.

 - Created by | Noa Zuk & Ohad Fishof